UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodora.dumitru1807/index.md

 Welcome to the documentation for a Wi-Fi robot car, powered by the Pico W microcontroller and programmed using the Rust programming language.
 This comprehensive guide will present, at the final deadline, the assembly, setup, and programming of a Wi-Fi-enabled robot car.
 In this project, I aim to build a Wi-Fi robot car.
 The robot car will be capable of wireless communication over a Wi-Fi network, enabling remote control and autonomous operation.
 This project, if everything works at the end, can be stilized with specific components(like a proper car kit) for a more stylished look.

+I am going to create a website using html, css and phython.
+The web page will have a controller for direction which is going to action the car by using the microcontroller and respecting the pins used to connect the pico_w to the driver.
+The pico is going to be connected to my wifi using the knowledge from the last lab.
+Also i hope that i succeed to control the speed by using a slider .

 ## Motivation

 When I was little, besides dolls and legos , i liked remote controlled cars or even helicopters so this is more like an ambition for me.